MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 On the left, you can see your ingested entities.
 The first entity is automatically selected.
 In the example, above it's the Contact entity.

 At this point, you should start adding attributes to each of your entities.
 You should select all the attributes on the basis of which you want to combine with your entities.
-You can either manually add attributes (**Define my own**), or let the system auto-identify the attributes for the selected entity (**Use system recommendations**).
+You can either manually add attributes (**Define my own**) or let the system auto-identify the attributes for the selected entity (**Use system recommendations**).

 #### Manually adding attributes